The transformation into motherhood is such an incredibly powerful journey and your postpartum recovery happens in layers.

 Here are 3 ideas for self-care activities you can try

-Each day, do something that brings you joy - even if it is for a few minutes at first.
+- Each day, do something that brings you joy - even if it is for a few minutes at first.
 Think about what excites you and try to do more of it in your regular routine.
 Let it be easy and simple.
-That may be a quiet cup of tea, an interrupted chat with your friend, a stroll in the park, a flower or herbal bath in candlelight,, getting a massage, doing some yoga.
+That may be a quiet cup of tea, an interrupted chat with your friend, a stroll outside, a floral or herbal bath in candlelight, getting a massage or doing some yoga.

-Tap into your interests - As you’re preparing dinner, listen to that popular podcast for Mums, or that docuseries that you have been waiting to tune in to.
-Treat yourself to a cute journal and record your raw feelings and desires before you decide to pick up your phone to scroll.
+- Tap into your interests - As you’re preparing dinner, listen to that popular podcast for Mums, or that docuseries that you have been waiting to tune in to.
+Treat yourself to a journal and record your raw feelings and desires.
 Who doesn’t love a good book!
 Order that book from your Amazon wish-list and read a couple of pages a night.

 As baby gets older, make taking some time to yourself each day to do these things a non-negotiable like eating, drinking and sleeping.